The-going/evlproject/content/core/benchmarks/_index.md

 system under test should be sufficient, therefore we can measure easily the latency directly from there.

-EVL implements this test with the help of the [latmus driver](https://git.xenomai.org/xenomai4/linux-evl/-/blob/37f57d73123c3b05b9b4f11d5cd3aa2768010dee/drivers/evl/latmus.c#L561) which sends a wake up event to an [EVL-enabled responder thread]({{< relref "core/user-api/thread/_index.md" >}}) created by the [latmus
+[Xenomai 4] implements this test with the help of the [latmus driver](https://git.xenomai.org/xenomai4/linux-evl/-/blob/37f57d73123c3b05b9b4f11d5cd3aa2768010dee/drivers/evl/latmus.c#L561) which sends a wake up event to an [EVL-enabled responder thread]({{< relref "core/user-api/thread/_index.md" >}}) created by the [latmus